uhop/dcl-site/source/1.x/docs/general/decorator/index.md

 In general a method decorator is a function that receives a function, optional parameters, and return a new function (or the same but updated).
 The goal is to modify its behavior in a predictable generic way.
-So esentially a decorator looks like that:
+So essentially a decorator looks like that:

 {% codeblock Generic method decorator lang:js %}
 var f = function(...){...};
 f = decorator(f);

-// or more requently you can see them like that:
+// or more frequently you can see them like that:
 A.prototype.f = decorator(function(...){
   ...
 });